Burma Tour | ‘Famous Sites and Hidden Secrets’

 Where do we start?
 Yangon's colonial splendour, Mandalay's U Bein Bridge, Bagan, Lake Inle, hill stations, the Golden Rock, Hpa-an, old ports of Moulmein, Tavoy and Mergui, Irrawaddy and Salween River cruises....

-- Explore the old port of Moulmein - to our mind one of the friendliest, scenic & most charming of Burmese towns
+- Explore the old Bay of Bengal ports of Moulmein and Tavoy - among the friendliest, picturesque and charming of Burmese towns

-- 2 day boating around the stunning Lake Inle; local markets, lakeside villages, floating gardens, temples.
+- 2 days ‘messing around on boats’ on sublime Lake Inle; local markets, lakeside villages and floating gardens

 Air Departures (UK)